 Like we mentioned above, some policies have limited coverage for higher-end electronics.
 If your policy doesn’t cover the cost of replacing your vintage record player and custom-built speakers you might need additional coverage called floater insurance.
 This extra coverage can be used for any of your special or expensive items — like your grandma’s wedding ring or your video game console collection.
 If you’re not sure whether you need floater insurance, you can ask for more details when you get a quote.

 Renters insurance gives you peace of mind, especially when it comes to the most expensive things you own.
 Electronics are a necessary part of life these days and you don’t want to miss a beat if your phone or laptop gets stolen.
-Learn more about renters insurance with our renters insurance tools and resources.
+Learn more about renters insurance with our renters insurance tools and resources, or to get a quote, click here to get started now.